What is an ACH?

 What is an Accountable Community of Health?

-Southwest Washington Accountable Community of Health (SWACH) serves Clark, Klickitat, and Skamania counties.
-We prioritize health equity, focusing on removing the barriers that prevent some people from achieving their best health.
-By partnering with local organizations, amplifying community voices, and advocating for policy changes, SWACH operates innovative programs while working to make our region healthier for all.
+Southwest Washington Accountable Community of Health (SWACH) serves Clark, Klickitat, and Skamania counties, prioritizing health equity and community-driven health improvement.
+By partnering with local organizations, amplifying community voices, and advocating for policy change, SWACH works to remove barriers to care and improve health outcomes for all residents.

 Get Involved

-Working with Southwest Washington nonprofits and community organizations, we create equitable, community-oriented health improvements across Clark, Klickitat and Skamania counties.
+Together, we can create sustainable, community-driven health improvements across Clark, Klickitat, and Skamania counties.

 Medicaid Transformation Project (MTP)

-The Medicaid Transformation Project is Washington State's Section 1115 Medicaid demonstration waiver between the Health Care Authority (HCA) and the Centers for Medicare & Medicaid Services (CMS).
-MTP allows the state to create and continue to develop projects, activities, and services that improve Washington’s health care system, notably including Accountable Communities of Health.
+The Medicaid Transformation Project (MTP) is Washington State's Section 1115 Medicaid demonstration waiver, a partnership between the Health Care Authority (HCA) and the Centers for Medicare & Medicaid Services (CMS).
+Through MTP, the state invests in community health programs, payment reform efforts, and health care access improvements—with ACHs playing a central role in these initiatives.

 From Our Newsroom